Frequently Asked Questions

 Q: What's in a Starter box?

-A:For the old TSR starters, a starter includes the following: 1 Dragon, 2 Terrains, 15 Units (9 Common, 4 Uncommon, 2 Rare) for a total of 18 dice.
+A:For the old TSR starters, a starter includes the following: 1 Dragon, 2 Terrains, 15 six-sided Units (9 small, 4 medium, 2 large) for a total of 18 dice.
 Also included are the rules, a reference card, a dice bag (one of 4 different colors) and 3 Banner Cards for placing your armies.

-For the new SFR 2-player starters, a starter included the following: 2 Dragons, 4 Terrains (one of each color), 20 units (36 health) of which half are one race and half are another race.
-Each race includes 1 monster, 1 rare, 3 uncommons, and 5 commons for a total of 18 health.
+For the old SFR 2-player starters, a starter included the following: 2 Dragons, 4 Terrains (one of each color), 20 units (36 health) of which half are one race and half are another race.
+Each race includes 1 monster, 1 large six-sided, 3 medium six-sided, and 5 small six-sided for a total of 18 health.
 Also included is a rules book that covers the entire game, and 3 army/reference cards.
 The two races that are in each box are marked on the back.
+Note that all of the old 2-player starters are now out-of-print: Goblin/Dwarf, Coral Elf/Lava Elf, Amazon/Swamp Stalker, and Undead/Feral.

 Top of page